hauze-v/web-dev/mdn-css/css-layout/grid/NOTES.md

 }

 This works because grid is creating as many 200 pixel columns as will fit into the container, then sharing whatever space is leftover between all of the columns - the maximum is `1fr` which, as we already know, distributes space evenly between tracks.

+## Line-based placement ##
+We now move on from creating a grid, to placing things on the grid.
+Our grid always has lines, which lines start at 1 and relate to the Writing Mode of the document.
+Therefore, in English, column line 1 is on the left hand side of the grid and row line 1 at the top.

+We can place things according to these lines by specifying the start and end line.
+We do this using the following properties:
+  * `grid-column-start`
+  * `grid-column-end`
+  * `grid-row-start`
+  * `grid-row-end`

+These properties can all have a line number as the value.
+You can also use the shorthand properties:
+  * `grid-column`
+  * `grid-row`

+Take a look at the grid-lines.html example.
+It has grid already defined, and a simple article outlined.
+You can see that auto-placement is placing items onto each cell of the grid that we've created.

+We're going to instead place all of the elements for our site on the grid, using the grid lines.
+Add the following rules to the bottom of your CSS.

+header {
+  grid-column: 1 / 3;
+  grid-row: 1;
+}

+article {
+  grid-column: 2;
+  grid-row: 2;
+}

+aside {
+  grid-column: 1;
+  grid-row: 2;
+}

+footer {
+  grid-column: 1 / 3;
+  grid-row: 3;
+}

+**Note**: You can also use the value -1 to target the end column or row line, and count inwards from the end using negative values.
+However, this only works for the explicit grid.
+The value -1 will not target the end line of the implicit grid.